arthur-e/Wicket/README.md

 ## Dependencies and Build Information ##

-Wicket is intended to have zero dependencies, however...
-* The ESRI ArcGIS JavaScript API and Google Maps API extensions require JavaScript 1.6 or higher (require `map`, `indexOf`, and `lastIndexOf` `Array` functions).
-* JSON parsing (from strings) is not provided.
+**Wicket has zero dependencies**, however, JSON parsing (from strings) is not provided.
 Wicket looks for the function `JSON.parse`, which is provided in most modern browsers (get it with [this library](https://github.com/douglascrockford/JSON-js/blob/master/json2.js), if you need to support older browsers).

-**Minified versions** of JavaScript files were generated using Google's [Closure compiler](https://developers.google.com/closure/compiler/docs/gettingstarted_app).
-Once installed, minification can be invoked at the command line, as in the following example:

-    java -jar /usr/local/closure/compiler.jar --compilation_level WHITESPACE_ONLY --js wicket-leaflet.src.js --js_output_file wicket-leaflet.js
+**Minified versions** can be generated with `uglify-js` (`sudo npm install uglify-js -g`):

+    ./node_modules/uglify-js/bin/uglifyjs wicket.js -o wicket.min.js

 There is now a script included that will do this automatically for all of Wicket's source code: